Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Appendix

 \subsubsection{Approximation of the Random Coefficients}

-This section is devoted to the approximation of the random operators $\textbf{H}^{aa}_{\e,\xi}$ and $\textbf{G}^{aa}_{\e,\xi}$ defined by \eqref{haajP2}, \eqref{haagaP2bis}, \eqref{gaajP2bis}, and $\textbf{G}^{aa}_{\e,\xi,\ga}=0$ for $\ga\in(\xi,\ko{})$.
-In fact, these operators do not satisfy mixing properties coming from the random perturbations of the waveguide surface.
-The conformal map \eqref{conformmap} involves the complete trajectory of the random surface of the waveguide.
+This section is devoted to the approximation of the random operators $\textbf{H}^{aa}_{\e,\xi}$ and $\textbf{G}^{aa}_{\e,\xi}$.
+In fact, these operators do not satisfy the mixing properties coming from the random perturbations of the waveguide surface. the reason is that the conformal map \eqref{conformmap} involves the complete trajectory of the random surface of the waveguide.

 Let $\alpha_0\in(1/2,1)$,

 and